AdobeDocs/analytics.it-IT/help/components/c-alerts/alert-builder.md

 * Trascina la metrica nell’area per l’aggiunta degli attivatori.

-   Note that an **"incompatible components”** message will appear if not all the components (metrics/dimensions/segments) in the alert are compatible with the currently selected report suite.
+   Note that an **"incompatible components"** message will appear if not all the components (metrics/dimensions/segments) in the alert are compatible with the currently selected report suite.

 * Determina la soglia che dovrà essere superata affinché venga attivato l’avviso.
 Puoi impostare questo valore su una soglia e quindi su una delle seguenti condizioni: